-I would recommend joining Denis Manzer for a deep dive workshop entitled: Healing Powers of Medicinal Mushrooms.
+I would recommend joining Denis Manzer, Jeff McKay and myself for a deep dive online workshop entitled: The Medicinal Mushroom Experience.

 And please come in to either store anytime for a taste and a chat with any of our staff about fungi – we absolutely love this topic!